 In no particular order, I went for the books that have been transformative rather than the good read principle.
-These are my favorite books because they have transformed the way I think and work and I’d want to spend my time on a desert island arguing with them.
+These are my favourite books because they have transformed the way I think and work and I’d want to spend my time on a desert island arguing with them.

 Mintz, Sweetness and Power